Explore more news from your area

 COLUMN | Plan for bus rapid transit is feel-good aspiration rather than a realistic blueprint to fix traffic woes.

-Retail giant’s registers ring up their first sales in the District after development delays, months of debate over wages.
+Retail giant’s registers ring up their first sales in the District after development delays and months of debate over wages.

 Gray has announced he will seek a second term, entering a crowded mayoral field.